 - Wait until all danger of frost is over when you would normally plant your beans and legumes (not as early as most people plant their peas).
 In our area, it would be sometime after May 10th.

-Plant about one-inch deep (if sowing from seed) and 2 to 5 inches apart.
-If using from sprouted or inside starts just make sure you plant deep enough to cover the roots.
+Plant about one-inch deep (if sowing from bean seeds) and 2 to 5 inches apart.
+If using from sprouted or inside starts, just make sure you plant deep enough to cover the roots.
 Remember, ground temp should be about 65 degrees Fahrenheit.

 We use natural compost (from our goats) on our garden so, we don’t use any additional fertilizers.
-I use the same practice of planting/growing mung beans as I do with my “dry” beans.
+I use the same practice of planting/growing mung beans as I do with my dry seed beans.
 These legumes do not grow high and have a “bush” tendency (14 to 18in tall).

 They take 90-120 days to mature (it all depends on weather).
 Leave until dry and then harvest.
 Just shell out like you would a “dry” bean.
 These can be frozen for when needed.
 You can store in canning jars but make sure the mung beans are completely dry or they will go bad.

-If you don’t like sprouts there are many uses for mung beans.
-They can be ground into a flour to make gluten-free tortilla/flat breads and noodles.
-The mung bean can be added to veggie burgers, eaten in soups and dals — so, many different ideas!
+If you don’t like sprouts, there are many uses for mung beans.
+They can be ground into a flour to make gluten-free tortilla/flatbreads and noodles.
+The mung bean can be added to veggie burgers, eaten in soups and dals, or used in Asian dishes like stir-fry dishes.
+Fresh bean sprout recipes are a great way to enjoy their crispness.
+I like to make recipe cards to help keep track of my favorite preparations!

 Give it a grow and enjoy!

 Susan Tipton-Fox continues the farming and preserving practices that have been passed down to her by her family.
-She presents on-farm workshops in Yancey County, N.C., and growing her on-farm agritourism by promoting “workshop stays” on the farm Connect with Susan at The Mushroom Hut @ Fox Farms and on Facebook.
-Read all of her MOTHER EARTH NEWS posts here.
+She presents on-farm workshops in Yancey County, N.C., and growing her on-farm agritourism by promoting “workshop stays” on the farm.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.